techidaily/site-facebook/source/_posts/next-phase-pushing-oculus-quest-launch-to-later-date.md

 ## There Won't Be an Oculus Pro in 2021

- In a recent Twitter Spaces Q&A (transcribed by[Upload VR](https://uploadvr.com/facebook-oculus-quest-pro/) ), Andrew Bosworth, Oculus Vice President, said:
+ In a recent Twitter Spaces Q&A (transcribed by [Upload VR](https://uploadvr.com/facebook-oculus-quest-pro/) ), Andrew Bosworth, Oculus Vice President, said:

 > People are also asking about the Quest 3, which doesn’t exist yet, and everyone who is listening to us who is a reporter there isn’t a Quest 3, there’s only a Quest 2...

  You can't really get much clearer than that.
 For now, the focus is on the Oculus Quest 2 (and the Quest 1, to a degree).
-Given that[Facebook has only just revealed the Air Link connectivity for Quest 2](https://www.makeuseof.com/oculus-quest-2-wireless-air-link/) , it makes sense that the most recent iteration of the VR platform is Facebook's focus.
+Given that [Facebook has only just revealed the Air Link connectivity for Quest 2](https://www.makeuseof.com/oculus-quest-2-wireless-air-link/) , it makes sense that the most recent iteration of the VR platform is Facebook's focus.

 ## Will There Ever Be an Oculus Quest 3?